smartdevicelink/sdl_app_library_guides/docs/Video Streaming for Navigation Apps/Audio Streaming/index.md

 Like the lifecycle of the video stream, the lifecycle of the audio stream is maintained by the SDL library.
 When you receive the `SDLAudioStreamDidStartNotification`, you can begin streaming audio.

 ### SDLAudioStreamManager
-If you do not already have raw PCM data ready at hand, the `SDLAudioStreamManager` can help.
-The `SDLAudioStreamManager` will help you to do on-the-fly transcoding and streaming of your files in mp3 or other formats.
+The `SDLAudioStreamManager` will help you to do on-the-fly transcoding and streaming of your files in mp3 or other formats, or prepare raw PCM data to be queued and played.

+#### Playing from File
 ##### Objective-C
 ```objc
 [self.sdlManager.streamManager.audioManager pushWithFileURL:audioFileURL];